Panel discussion at the aged care Catering Summit.

 First and foremost, both Nathan and Kunal point to leadership and teamwork as the foundation of their kitchen’s success.

-As the Hospitality Manager at Estia Health, Nathan supports Chefs across multiple homes, making sure standards are maintained, and staff are well-coordinated.
+As the Hospitality Manager at Estia Health, Nathan supports chefs across multiple homes, making sure standards are maintained, and staff are well-coordinated.

-By fostering a supportive and collaborative environment, Chefs can ensure that every meal is prepared with care and consistency.
+By fostering a supportive and collaborative environment, chefs can ensure that every meal is prepared with care and consistency.

-Estia Health also looks for Chefs with prior experience in hospitality, who are ready for a new challenge and are open to embrace the nuances of food in aged care.
+Estia Health also looks for chefs with prior experience in hospitality, who are ready for a new challenge and are open to embrace the nuances of food in aged care.

 Adapting to residents' needs